 Concrete countertops that are cast facing upward are usually created in place, on top of the cabinets or another intended base.
 Much like a sidewalk or patio, the wet concrete is poured into forms, finished on top with trowels, then left to cure.

 By contrast, the countertop in this project is cured also in a form, but the countertop is created upside-down.
 The eventual top surface of the countertop is formed by the smooth mold and thus requires very little finishing.
 The sides, too, are created with melamine-faced forms that unscrew after the concrete has finished curing.
-Junctures are filled with silicone caulk, both to prevent wet concrete and residual water from seeping out of the form and to create readymade bevels.
+Junctures are filled with silicone caulk, both to prevent wet concrete and residual water from seeping out of the form and to create ready-made bevels.

-Two inches thick, this concrete countertop is considerably heavy and will require at least two people to move it into position after curing.
+At 2 inches thick, this concrete countertop is considerably heavy and will require at least two people to move it into position after curing.
 For these instructions, the term concrete mold bottom refers to the position of the mold during the building and molding process.
 However, this bottom molding area will eventually form the top of the counter after it is flipped over.

 For a smoother countertop with better tensile strength, purchase countertop concrete mix rather than the type of fast-setting concrete intended for patios and walkways.
-While countertop concrete mix may cost three to four times more than the other type of concrete, it is formulated to flow better for an easier pour.
+While countertop concrete mix may cost 3 to 4 times more than the other type of concrete, it is formulated to flow better for an easier pour.
 This high-strength material should achieve a hardness of 5,000 pounds per square inch (psi) after about 28 days.

 Cast concrete is extremely heavy, often far heavier than it appears.
 For the step where you remove the mold and turn the countertop over, have one or even two assistants with you.
 Wear gloves because the edges will be sharp.